 Ideally, this is a task you'd get help with or have your domain administrator take care of for you.

 Setting up an SPF record is different for different systems.
 Your DNS records are managed alongside your email domain.
 How you add an SPF record to your DNS configuration depends on how and by who your domain is being hosted.

 If you have already set up an SPF record for another purpose, you can simply add a reference to BlueFolder to it.

 To create or edit an SPF record to reference BlueFolder, edit your domain’s DNS settings to add a TXT record.
 (These steps will vary depending on your hosting service.)
 BlueFolder recommends using the following SPF record:

 v=spf1 include:app-mail.bluefolder.com ~all

 If you already have an existing SPF record, you can add BlueFolder to your existing SPF record:

 v=spf1 include:otherdomain.com include:app-mail.bluefolder.com ~all

 Note: If you’re curious, you can read more about SPF records at OpenSPF

-Please note, The last part of the record on mail originating from servers that have no definition in the record is up to you to decide.
-Valid options are ~all (Soft fail), -all (Hard Fail) and ?all (Neutral) - You can set this up as you prefer as it does not impact BlueFolder’s email deliverability as long as the app-mail.bluefolder.com is included.
+Please note that the last part of the record on mail originating from servers that have no definition in the record is up to you to decide.
+Valid options are ~all (Soft Fail), -all (Hard Fail) and ?all (Neutral) - You can set this up as you prefer as it does not impact BlueFolder’s email deliverability as long as the app-mail.bluefolder.com is included.
 This part of the record specifies how to handle mail from servers that are not defined in the record.